ColonelJ/msysgit/mingw/README-gcc-tdm.txt

-===== TDM's Experimental GCC/MinGW32 Builds =====

-NOTICE:
+=== TDM-GCC Compiler Suite for Windows ===
+---           GCC 4.9 Series           ---
+***   Standard MinGW 32-bit Edition    ***

-TDM-GCC is an unofficial replacement for the official GCC binaries distributed by the MinGW project; please note the following caveats:
+This edition of TDM-GCC is an unofficial replacement for the official GCC binaries distributed by the MinGW project; please note the following caveats:
- * TDM-GCC is not formally affiliated with or endorsed by the MinGW project (although several MinGW team members make use of it)
+ * TDM-GCC is not formally affiliated with or endorsed by the MinGW project.
- * No level of support for TDM-GCC is in any way guaranteed (although a best effor is made to fix bugs as they are found or forward them to GCC Bugzilla)
+ * No level of support for TDM-GCC is in any way guaranteed, although a best effort is made to fix bugs as they are found or forward them to GCC Bugzilla.

 BUGS:
 If you encounter a problem while using a TDM-GCC build that isn't present in a previous MinGW or TDM release, you are encouraged to submit a helpful bug report.
-Please see <http://www.tdragon.net/recentgcc/bugs.php> for further instructions.
+Please see <http://tdm-gcc.tdragon.net/bugs> for further instructions.

 >>>>> INSTALLATION